-Hoffer is optimistic about the future.
+But Hoffer is optimistic about the future.
 It is true, he writes, that factories used to be “agencies of dehumanization.”

 But we of the present know that communion with machines does not blunt our sensibilities or stifle our individuality.
 We know that machines can be as temperamental and willful as any living thing.
 The proficient mechanic is an alert and intuitive human being.
-On the waterfront one can see how the ability to make a fork lift or a winch do one’s bidding with precision and finesse generates a peculiar exhilaration, so that the skilled lift driver and winch driver are as a rule of good cheer, and work as if at play.2
+On the waterfront one can see how the ability to make a fork lift or a winch do one’s bidding with precision and finesse generates a peculiar exhilaration, so that the skilled lift driver and winch driver are as a rule of good cheer, and work as if at play.3

 For Hoffer the crisis is past, and humans are migrating from the dusty industrial plains into sunny automated uplands, having learned to turn their machines into toys.
+And Hoffer was writing before the computer and the internet had made the computer into a hand-held toy with which any self-taught youth could become proficient in world-wide communication.

 Another way to understand the history of the last two centuries is as a gigantic outpouring of nostalgia for a Garden of Eden, with one movement after another trying to privilege human values over system imperatives.
-This started with the idealization of the “noble savage” after the savage treatment of native Americans by the Spanish conquistadors.
+This started with the idealization of the “noble savage” in reaction to the savage treatment of native Americans by the Spanish conquistadors.
 There was Rousseau’s idealization of the general will, a projection of village sentiment into the urban public square.
-For the Romantics it was the creative god in every one of us, for the utilitarians it was the happiness of the greatest number, for the socialists it was the idea of community, for the communists the excitement of revolution, for the fascists the ties of blood and tribe.
-Each new god led a revolt against the cold hard force of Reason and insisted that the truth of the human condition could still be found within the instinctive core of humans: our original human instinct, our creativity, our community, our ecstatic impulse to justice, our love of kindred.
+For the Romantics it was the creative god in every one of us, for the utilitarians it was the happiness of the greatest number, for the socialists it was the idea of community, for the communists the excitement of revolution, for the fascists the instinctive ties of blood and tribe.
+Each new god led a revolt against the cold hard force of Reason and insisted that the truth of the human condition could still be found within the instinctive core of humans: our original human instinct, our creativity, our community, our ecstatic impulse for liberation, our love of kindred.

 We know what this is all about; it is encoded in the very foundation myth of the Judeo-Christian culture.
 Our problem is our knowledge.
 It is knowledge that ejects mankind from the mindless bliss of the Garden of Eden.
 Each leap in knowledge, while liberating mankind from the bondage of ignorance, also raises the stakes on the human project.
 A few million humans hunter-gathers scattered across the globe may live like Adam and Eve in unselfconscious bliss.
 But billions of humans using fossil fuels and relying on highly organized systems to deliver food, products, and energy to billions crowded in huge cities live under a shadow of sin: what if all the works of man turn out to be a terrible mistake, and everything crumbles into ruin?
 The more we know, the more highly organized our social systems become, the more we bewail the loss of our human-ness, our mysterious essence as social animals.
 We know there is no way back.
 But still, we long to be social animals rather than systems components; we long for deep human relationship instead of superficial social-media chattering.
-There must be some way to redeem our humanness out of the accumulated capital of our knowledge.
+There must be some way to redeem our humanity out of the accumulated capital of our knowledge.

 Yet in our daily arguments we merely argue about systems, and system is domination.
 In the United States the argument often reduces to the wonder of the marketplace system versus the wonder of the governmental system.
 The marketplace, conservatives affirm, sets up modern humans into a beneficial social relationship, for we can only satisfy our selfish wants by serving the needs of others.
 Nonsense, say liberals.
 Without the guiding hand of activists and experts we would descend into a death spiral of exploitation and marginalization.
 Conservatives swear by the two-century-old Invisible Hand narrative, and liberals swear by the 150-year-old Marxian Exploitation narrative.
 Is that all there is: two soulless systems?